felipelauten/code-challenge/README.md

 You have 7 days to complete this challenge but it shouldn't take you longer than a few hours.
 Please send it back as soon as you're done.

-For developer code-challenge see: [README - DEVELOPERS.md](README - DEVELOPERS.md)
+For developer code-challenge see: [README-DEVELOPERS.md](README - DEVELOPERS.md)

-For tester code-challenge see: [README - TESTERS.md](README - TESTERS.md)
+For tester code-challenge see: [README-TESTERS.md](README - TESTERS.md)